Chapter Forty Nine I

 “Don’t ask, maybe she won’t tell.”

 Despite my hyperawareness, stuff happens.
-Just after Taekwondo class one evening, I was helping one of the little kids get situated in his car seat while his mom organized the older ones.
-Behind me was an old brick wall too high to climb, about eight feet.
-Sometimes the kids would try to run up it like they saw actors do in martial arts movies.
+Just after taekwondo class, I'm helping one of the little kids get situated in his car seat while his mom organized the older ones.
+Behind me is an old brick wall too high to climb, about eight feet.
+Sometimes the kids try to run up it like they saw actors do in martial arts movies.
 It was fun to see if they could get more than two steps before plopping down on the street.
-I was leaning into the car adjusting the belt on the child.

-As kids played against the other side of the wall, one loose brick on top came away.
-It slammed down hard, directly onto my foot.
-The thin strap on the sandal was no protection, my foot throbbed and started to swell almost immediately.
+As kids play against the other side of the wall, one loose brick on top comes away.
+It slams down hard, directly onto my foot.
+The thin strap on the sandal is no protection, my foot throbs and starts to swell.
 I sit on the ground looking blankly at the injury.
-Susan brought ice in a towel and wrapped it.
-The woman I’d been helping gave us a ride for the few blocks home.
+Susan brings ice in a towel and wraps it.
+The woman I’d been helping gives us a ride for the few blocks home.
 In the short trip, even iced, my foot is even more swollen and beginning to bruise.

 James didn’t think there was any clean break.
 There is no way to tell if it was fractured without an x-ray.
 He goes with Susan, Janah and me to the hospital and commandeers an x-ray technician, he does work there after all.
 There appeared to be a fracture in one of the small bones on the top of the foot.
 The brick had landed not exactly flat side down, not on a corner either, the damage isn’t as bad as it might have been.
 Still, it is nicely swollen, rich hues of purple and black.
 It wouldn’t do to wrap it, the swelling needs to subside, so we go back home.
 Chris helps me to our room, Janah is holding a frozen gel pack on my injury.